furrykef/dkdasm/README.md

 Donkey Kong has two main processors: a Z80 CPU and an i8035 microcontroller sound CPU.
 Technically, the sound CPU is an MB8884, but it is essentially the same chip.

 ### Video
-The monitor is, for all intents and purposes, a typical 256x224 monitor oriented vertically.
+The monitor is a typical 256x224 monitor oriented vertically, except Nintendo's monitors inverted the colors, so a standard monitor won't display correct colors.
+That's not relevant for hacking, though.

 The hardware supports up to 96 sprites, with up to 16 sprites per scanline.
 (Remember that scanlines are vertical due to the monitor's orientation.)
 All sprites are 16x16 and have three colors, plus transparency.
 This was top-notch equipment at the time!